-Non-Coordinated Dress Days
+Non-Coordinated Dress Days (NCDD)

 A Non-Coordinated Dress Day will typically be held at least one time per month.
 This is usually the last Thursday of the month.
 On these days, students may wear clothing of their choosing; however, clothing with offensive wording, tank tops, spaghetti straps and shirts showing the midriff area may NOT be worn at any time.
 Shorts must be fingertip length.
-Spandex shorts (biker shorts) and spandex pants (athletic leggings) are not allowed.
-If students arrive out of dress code we will have them call home for parents to bring a change of clothes or they will change into coordinated dress provided by the school.
+Spandex shorts/pants are not allowed.